anil14349/resume_ssummarization/README.md

 2. Access the application in your web browser (typically http://localhost:8501)

 3. Follow the steps in the application:
-   - Choose a resume template
+   - Choose a resume template (DOCX format)
    - Download and fill out the template
    - Upload your completed resume
    - Select an AI model